MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Restore-RecoverableItems.md

 ### -RestoreTargetFolder
 This parameter is available only in the cloud-based service.

 The RestoreTargetFolder parameter specifies the top-level folder in which to restore data.
 If you don't specify this parameter, the command restores folders to the top of the folder structure in the target mailbox or archive.
+This paramater is a required when restoring from archive.
 Content is merged under existing folders, and new folders are created if they don't already exist in the target folder structure.

 ```yaml
 Type: String